dariandm/LaTeX/RunLaTeXWithEPS.md

 # More Examples of Beautiful Figures

-All these examples are created with Visio 2000, exporting the data as an EPS file and then using PSFRAG to replace text with LaTeX commands.
+These examples are created with Visio 2000, exporting the data as an EPS file and then using PSFRAG to replace text with LaTeX commands.